 Bachelor of Science and Master of Biotechnology

-Students completing this double packaged award course will graduate with both an Undergraduate Degree and a Postgraduate Degree.
+Students completing this double packaged award course will graduate with both a Bachelor of Science majoring in Molecular Life Sciences, and a Master of Biotechnology.

 - Course code